 Breakdown of TOTO Group Employees (As of March 31, 2017)

 Career Support for Female Employees

-At TOTO, we aim for the percentage of women in management to reach 10% by fiscal 2017, which marks TOTO's 100th anniversary.
-In fiscal 2015, the percentage of women in management in TOTO's domestic Japanese business was 8.4%.The entire TOTO Group will continue employing women in regular positions and develop stratified programs for many different female staff members with the aim of supporting their pursuit of career and skill improvements.
+In the TOTO Group, the percentage of women in managerial positions reached 10% in FY 2017, or TOTO's 100th anniversary.
+Aiming for 20% by FY 2022, the entire TOTO Group in Japan is continuing employing women in regular positions and to develop stratified programs for many different female staff members with the aim of supporting their pursuit of a career and skill improvements.

 This hierarchy-based training is a program that targets female employees and their managers and we are focusing on improving management skills from management positions, which is necessary for career promotion of female employees, and on increased awareness in managers.
 Skill acquisition through training programs that takes place in parallel with the involvement of business roles through manager involvement in leading to efficient and effective improvement in skills for female human resources that have had few training opportunities to develop management skill.

 Furthermore, in TOTO's business in Japan, we are promoting the transferal of contract staff to sales positions and then appointing them as regular staff.

 Through these initiatives, the Company has gained a good reputation for activities that have a female perspective in all aspects of TOTO operations, for building up the workplace environment, and for creating new value for customers through product development.